SegaraRai/upsclr-server/README.md

       - The request body should be the raw image data
   - Response body (image data):
     - The upscaled image in the requested format
+- `POST /reset` - Recreate all upscaling engine instances and optionally reload plugins
+  - Query parameters:
+    - `plugins` (optional): Set to `1` or `true` to reload plugins
+  - No request body
+  - No response body

 ## License